VeraShevelyova/SeleniumTests/README.md

 # SeleniumTests
 How to run the tests

- 1) Open git basj and navigate to the directory where you want to place the project;
+ 1) Open git bash and navigate to the directory where you want to place the project;

  2) Execute command